 Dianna’s Youtube channel has long been in collaboration with PBS Digital Studios; however, she has gone down her own path as of 2020.
 Continuing her love for inspiring women to pursue science, the science influencer posts content featuring a “Physics 101” series and other STEM-based learning videos.
 Her educational Youtube channel has over 1.8 million subscribers, and Physics Girls has a combined hundreds of thousands of followers on the various social media networks.

-The award-winning astrophysics continues to record his popular weekly podcast, which goes by the name StarTalk.
-You’ll probably recognize his smooth voice as the host of Cosmos: A Spacetime Odyssey.
-Dr. Tyson posts authentically and eloquently on social media.
-His 14.5 million followers on Twitter, 1.5 million followers on her Instagram account, and 3.1 million TikTok audiences appear to value his integrity.
+The award-winning astrophysicist continues to record his popular weekly podcast, which goes by the name StarTalk.
+Even non-science enthusiasts will recognize his smooth voice as the host of Cosmos: A Spacetime Odyssey.
+Dr. Tyson conducts talks at conventions and one-off events around the world and posts authentically and eloquently on social media, reaching millions of followers worldwide.

 Dr. Evan Antin @dr.evenantin